Hours and Info

 Lakeside Pavilion

 This is an open air shelter with two walls and is located at the north end of the park.
 It is immediately adjacent to the south edge of Homestead Lake.
-There are 16 (6′) fiberglass picnic tables inside of the pavilion.
+There are 16 fiberglass 6-foot picnic tables inside of the pavilion.
 It has two fireplaces and wood is provided upon request.
 Full-view overhead garage doors can be pulled down to enclose the shelter (staff must open or close the doors).
-There are electrical outlets, overhead lighting, two large grills, a balcony overlooking the pond with a water fountain, and a playground nearby.
-The nearest restrooms are on the north side of the Barn Shelter, approximately 500’ southeast.
+There are electrical outlets, overhead lighting, two large grills, a balcony overlooking the pond, a drinking fountain (seasonal), and a playground nearby.
+The nearest restrooms are on the north side of the Barn Shelter, approximately 500 feet southeast.
 Parking spaces are also used by general visitors and are not guaranteed.
 Available for all day and half-day reservations.

 Pine Pavilion

 This is an open air shelter with one wall located in the center of the park.
-The closest restroom is at the Barn Shelter, approximately 350’ to the east.
-There are two (2-plug) electrical outlets, eight (6′) tables, one charcoal grill, fireplace (wood provided), dustpan and broom, nearby water fountain, and nearby shared basketball courts.
+The closest restroom is next to the Park Office, approximately 350 feet to the east.
+There are two 2-plug electrical outlets, six 6-foot tables, one charcoal grill, fireplace, nearby drinking fountain (seasonal), and nearby shared basketball courts.
 Parking lot 3 is the closest, with a capacity of 36 and two handicap parking spaces.
 These spaces are also used by general visitors and are not guaranteed.
-All-day and half-day reservations are available.
+Available on a first-come, first-served basis.

 Activities